eddiemcconkie/cse212/stacks.md

 ## Efficiency
 ## Example – Reversing items

-Because items are popped from the stuck in the opposite order that they are pushed, stacks can be useful for reversing the order of a list.
+Because items are popped from the stack in the opposite order that they are pushed, stacks can be useful for reversing the order of a list.

 ```py
 stack = list("Word")